You Now Need To Make $300k To Feel Like $100k In These Three Cities

 SmartAsset provided some additional perspective on the true value of a six figure salary in the United States.

-According to new cost-of-living and taxes adjustments, there are three cities in the United States where a person needs to make $300,000 a year to feel like they’re making a $100,000 a year salary.
+According to new cost-of-living and tax adjustments, there are three cities in the United States where a person needs to make $300,000 a year to feel like they’re making a $ 100,000-a-year salary.

 Note that most of these cities are on the coasts.